 Posted on September 2, 2018 by Jenn Zatopek

 If only it were that simple.
-If only saying a simple set of words or praying a few simple set of scriptures changed everyone else.
+If only saying a simple set of words or praying a few simple set of Scriptures changed everyone else.
 It changes me when I say them.
 There is no guarantee that it would change others.

 Later that night, I sat in my therapist’s office, in a comfortable burgundy wing-back chair and released the storm of emotions and fears to him.
-I noticed his huge painting of a New Mexico sunset that hangs on the wall above the soft tawny couch, the lacy window curtains behind him, and the soft black drawings placed across on the other office wall.
+I noticed his huge painting of a New Mexican sunset that hangs on the wall above the soft tawny couch, the lacy window curtains behind him, and the soft black drawings placed across on the other office wall.
 This man’s office reminded me of a cowboy’s home, which makes sense given that the therapist dresses in full cowboy regalia, complete with a silver pocket watch, colorful vests, tall cowboy boots, and billowing dress shirts.